 Data Library – Each project has a corresponding folder in the Data Library from which you can upload, manage and manipulate your data.

 Data set – An uploaded text data file from any source that relates to a question you’ve defined.
 Once uploaded, you can analyze the file in a comparison or perform additional manipulation on the file from within the Data Library.

 Comparison view – The place within the platform where users are presented with the output of a particular analysis.
 From this screen, you will be able to explore the results by navigating through the differences, frequencies and similarities in each type of linguistic feature.

-Heatmaps – A multi-comparison visualisation tool, accessed via the Data Library, that visualises which data sets in a group are most and least different.
+Heatmaps – A multi-comparison visualization tool, accessed via the Data Library, that visualizes which data sets in a group are most and least different.
 It is particularly useful when you are comparing more than two data sets.

 Linguistic feature – Relative Insight performs analysis across five categories of linguistic features - topics, phrases, words, emotions and grammar.
 The comparison view segments the output of the analysis according to these categories.

 Relative difference – A measure of how much more prevalent a particular linguistic feature is in one data set compared to others.
 It is presented in the right-hand column when viewing differences via the comparison view and on insight cards.